lineality/Online_Voting_Using_One_Time_Pads/README.md

 #  languages, character-types(language character sets, UTF8 etc), and voting systems

 ## Opinion Polls Vs. Elections: What is a vote?
-- a history of incorrect pre-election polling
+- A history of incorrect pre-election polling
 - factors in polling accuracy
 - statistics of polling
 - analysis of why post-internet polling has been so wrong